CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Sorting.md

 This algorithm requires extra memory for the merge operation, so it is NOT in-place.

 It involves comparing two keys at once when merging the elements, so it is a comparison sort.

+It can be stable.

+### Counting sort

+- Sorts keys with values over the range $0 ... k$
+- Approach:
+	- Count the number of occurrences of each key
+	- Calculate the number of keys that are less than or equal to each key
+	- Place keys in their sorted location using the number of keys counted
+		- If there are $x$ keys less than or equal to key $y$, put $y$ in the $x$th position
+		- Decrement $x$ in case there are more instances of the key $y$

+Counting sort has $O(n + k)$ efficiency, where $n$ is the number of elements being sorted and $k$ is the highest key.
+The number of operations depends on whether $n$ or $k$ is bigger.

+This is not a comparison sort as two values are never compared at once.
+This is a linear sort since we must know information about the keys beforehand.

+This is not in-place since there are other arrays that are created in this algorithm.

+It can be stable.

+### Radix sort

+- Decompose each key $K$ into components $K_1, K_2, ..., K_d$
+	- Component $d$ is the least significant
+	- Each component has values over range $0 ... c$
+- Example key components would be characters for keys that are strings, or digits for keys that are numbers
+- Approach: Sort the keys by component, from the least significant to the most significant

+Radix sort has $O(d \times (n + c)) \approx O(n)$ efficiency in the average and worst cases.

+This is not a comparison sort since it does not directly compare pairs of items.
+Instead, it distributes elements into "buckets" based on the value of their current digit without comparing any two elements in the original list, so it's a linear sort.

+This is not in-place since it requires additional memory space (buckets or arrays) to store the elements during each pass.

+It can be stable since the elements' positions relative to each other are taken into account while sorting.